EnableX/Multiparty-Video-Conference-Open-Source-NodeJS-Heroku-Application/README.md

 * https://www.sslchecker.com/csr/self_signed
 * https://www.akadia.com/services/ssh_test_certificate.html

-The following can also be used to create a self-signed certificate.
+The following below can also be used to create a self-signed certificate.

+ Linux/Mac
 ```javascript
   cd Multiparty-Video-Conference-Open-Source-NodeJS-Heroku-Application
   cd server